 How do I prove the disability is service connected?

 What is a presumptive disability?

 This is when the VA presumes that certain disabilities were caused by military service.
-There is a presumption that the circumstance of the veteran's service caused the condition and disability benefits is awarded.
-An example of this is a veteran who served in Vietnam is presumed to have been exposed to Agent Orange.
-To learn more about presumptive conditions review the following:
+There is a presumption that the circumstance of the veteran's service caused the condition, and disability benefits are awarded.
+An example is a veteran who served in Vietnam and is presumed to have been exposed to Agent Orange.
+To learn more about presumptive conditions, review the following:

 How do I request military records and medical records?

 A C-File is a VA claims file that contains all relevant information on a veteran.
 When you apply for disability benefits, the VA creates a claims file.
 All of the documents regarding your claim are in this file.
 It is important to know what is in your C-File, and you should review this information to ensure it is accurate.
 Typically, you can request a copy from your local VA regional office.
 Review this article on How to Understand the Basic Documents in Your VA Claims File (C-File) to learn more about C-Files.